ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

 ```

 As error propagation is stringly typed, we (1) don't have an easy way to switch
-HTTP response code based on the error and (2) looking at
+HTTP response code based on the error and (2) as a caller looking at
-`AddTaskToStoryHandlerError` it's unclear which errors the caller should expect.
+`AddTaskToStoryHandlerError` it's unclear which errors to expect.

 ## Decision